Divya-Aggarwal/Arboretum/README.md

 ##### -> Connect GND (pin #6) from sensor to ground pin 5 on raspberry pi.
 ##### -> Connect VCC (PIN #2) from sensor to 3.3V first pin of raspberry pi.

 You don't need to make any connection of sensor's MISO and RESET pins.
 We are not using them.
+We are using two resistors to make our sensor work properly with I2C.

 Address of chirp! water sensor is 00x20.
 Below are the screenshots of address connection and it's output.